 Any other documents that support your claim

-If you cutting your holiday short you will need to contact your insurer immediately before you make any arrangements to return home.
+If you are cutting your holiday short you will need to contact your insurer immediately before you make any arrangements to return home.

 Here is a step by step guide of how to make a claim on your travel insurance.